peterbud/nuxt-aegis/docs/guides/ssr-support.md

 - ✅ **In-memory tokens**: Access tokens stored in memory only (cleared on refresh)
 - ✅ **HTTPS required**: TLS encryption protects all token exchanges
 - ✅ **No XSS exposure**: Tokens not accessible via JavaScript in HTML payload

-This approach is more secure than alternatives that inject tokens into the HTML payload.

 ## Trade-offs